 The Compensation Committee establishes the compensation philosophy and policy for our executive officers and other key employees, which includes reviewing and approving corporate goals and objectives relevant to their compensation, reviewing and evaluating their performance, monitoring the effectiveness of our benefit plans and, where appropriate, approving changes, reviewing and approving, or recommending to the full Board of Directors, executive incentive compensation plans and equity-based plans, supervising and overseeing the administration of our incentive compensation and equity-based programs and reviewing the compensation levels of independent directors from time to time.
 The Committee reviews our compensation policies and practices to confirm that such policies and practices do not encourage unnecessary risk taking and reviews and discusses, at least annually, the relationship between risk management policies and practices, corporate strategy, and our compensation policies and practices.
-The Committee also serves as the disinterested administrator of our 2005 Stock Incentive Plan.
-Finally, the Committee periodically reviews a management succession plan and recommends succession decisions to the Board of Directors.
-The responsibilities and functions of the Compensation Committee, including the use of compensation consultants and the involvement of management in compensation decisions, are further described in the

-Compensation Discussion and Analysis beginning on page 20 of the Proxy Statement.
-The Compensation Committee currently consists of Mr. Winkel (Chair), Mr. Hagness, Mr. Bauer, Mr. Owens and Mr. Demorest.
-All of the members of the Compensation Committee are "independent" directors, as defined by current NASDAQ listing standards.
-During 2014, the Compensation Committee met four times.
+The Committee serves as the disinterested administrator of our 2015 Equity Incentive Plan.
+The Committee also periodically reviews a management succession plan and recommends succession decisions to the Board of Directors.
+The responsibilities and functions of the Compensation Committee, including the use of compensation consultants and the involvement of management in compensation decisions, are further described in the Compensation Discussion and Analysis beginning on page 14 of the Proxy Statement.
+The Compensation Committee consists of Mr. Winkel (Chair), Mr. Hagness, Mr. Bauer and Mr. Owens, All of the members of the Compensation Committee are "independent" directors, as defined by current NASDAQ listing standards.
+During 2018, the Compensation Committee met four times.